-While the Constitution guarantees freedom of religion or belief, the state endorses numerous anti-secular and theocratic policies.
+In Nigeria, approximately half of the population are Muslim, some 40% are Christian, and roughly 10% are of traditional indigenous religions or no religion.
+While the Constitution guarantees religious freedom, the state endorses numerous anti-secular and theocratic policies.
 The country’s parallel legal systems mean that, depending on one’s religion, one can be subjected to significantly different penalties for crimes, such as “blasphemy”.

 The role of clericalism as an aspect of social control is expanding, with authorities continuing to target “nontraditional” religious minorities with fines, detentions, and criminal charges under the pretext of combating extremism.

-Since its reprisal at the domestic level the Russian Orthodox church has become a major figure in shaping Russia’s foreign policy, especially in relation to social issues.
+Since its reprisal at the domestic level, the Russian Orthodox Church has become a major figure in shaping Russia’s foreign policy, especially in relation to social issues.
 Through the Russian state, the Orthodox Church has pushed its anti-rights agenda at the United Nations Human Rights Council and elsewhere.

 The Kingdom of Saudi Arabia is an Islamic state governed by an absolute monarchy in tandem with a powerful religious elite.